pulumi/docs/content/docs/intro/console/account-management/accounts.md

 ## Subscription

-This tab gives you details on your subscription information, which is the Pulumi Community Edition by default.
-It also gives you ways to contact Pulumi for additional support.
+This tab  details on your subscription information, which is the Pulumi Community Edition by default.
+It also provides ways to contact Pulumi for additional support.

 ## Integrations

-This tab gives you a list of Pulumi's Continuous Delivery guides.
+This tab provides a list of Pulumi's Continuous Delivery guides.
 Click on your favorite CI/CD platform to learn more about how to integrate it with Pulumi.

 ## Next Steps